MonkeyKingPlus/react-native-button/README.md

 # Props
 ## children:any
-You can specify a string or component for children.if that is string will render a <Text/>.
+You can specify a string or component for children.if that is string will render a Text element.
 ## disabled:Boolean
 ## styles:Object
 styles is a object consist of view,text,disabledView,disabledText.following simple code: